AbnormalN8/manicpalm/content/contact.md

 author: "manic palm studios"
 layout: "contact"
 ---
-We are no currently accepting any submissions.
+We are not currently accepting any submissions.

 If you would like to know more, please feel free to get in touch with us through the Mastodon link on the homepage.